Spin-resolved quasiparticle interference patterns on altermagnets via non-spin-resolved scanning tunneling microscopy

-It has been shown to host an antiparallel order with the expected altermagnetic band splitting \cite{LAOMNSESource, LAOMNSESource2}.
+It has been shown to host an antiparallel order with the expected altermagnetic band splitting \cite{LAOMNSESource, LAOMNSESource2}. \mb{See also Ref.~\cite{Chang2025Lieb} for a first-principle study providing further material candidates}.
 These examples underscore that Lieb-like sublattice geometries (and related structures) provide fertile ground for altermagnetism.

 Altermagnets feature anisotropic, spin-split Fermi surfaces.
 Probing the Fermi surface (and its spin polarization) is therefore a key step toward identifying and characterizing altermagnetic order.
 Traditional angle-resolved photoemission can in principle detect spin-split bands, but it requires spin-sensitive detectors to distinguish the spin channels.
 An alternative approach is to use real space imaging of electronic standing waves via scanning tunneling microscopy (STM) and quasiparticle interference.
 In an STM experiment, the local density of states (LDOS) at the surface is measured via a tunneling current.
 Introducing a point impurity or defect on the surface causes electrons to scatter, producing spatial LDOS oscillations (Friedel oscillations) around the impurity.
 The patterns of these oscillations, known as quasiparticle interference (QPI) patterns, are directly related to allowed scattering vectors $\mathbf{q}$ connecting points on the constant-energy Fermi surface.